 In tincture form, cannabis is highly impactful for treating chronic pain, and these effects can last up to eight hours.
 It can be ingested in a variety of forms, such as capsules, liquids, and edibles or be vaporized or applied topically.
 These various delivery methods allow treatment with cannabis to be layered throughout the day, resulting in optimal pain management.

-If you need topical pain relief, here is a potent, fast-acting hemp balm.
+If you need topical pain relief, here’s a potent, fast-acting

 The high potential for benefit juxtaposed against cannabis’ low-risk profile, makes cannabis a popular player in the alternative cancer community.
 It’s certainly a viable option that can be used alongside conventional cancer treatments.